nez/clojure-encog/README.md

                   (make-activationF :sigmoid)
                   (make-pattern     :feed-forward)))

-;;this is actually the neural pattern i used for my final year project at uni!
+;;this is actually the neural pattern I used for my final year project at uni!
 ```
 ...and voila! we get back the complete network initialised with random weights.